dart-lang/sdk/docs/language/informal/toplevel-inference.md

    * If the keys and values do not all have an inferred type, it is an error.
    * The inference dependencies of the map literal are the collected dependencies of the keys and values.
+* An non-const empty map literal with no type arguments has the type `Map<dynamic, dynamic>`.
+   * No inference dependencies.
+* A const empty map literal with no type arguments has the type `Map<bottom, bottom>`.
+   * No inference dependencies.
 * A type literal has type `Type`
    * No inference dependencies
-* A function literal with an expression body for which all parameter types are specified and for which the return expression is an IE and has an inferred type, has the corresponding function type.
+* A function literal with an expression body for which all parameter types are type annotated and for which the return expression is an IE and has an inferred type, has the corresponding function type.
    * If the return expression has no inferred type it is an error.
    * The inference dependencies are the inference dependencies of the return expression.